notduncansmith/viewmaster.js/README.md

 # ViewMaster

-A tiny library for managing front-end views
+A tiny library for managing client-side views

 ## How it works